-- Convening of a governing body of a public body for which a quorum is required in order to make a decision or to deliberate toward a decision. - Members must discuss or deliberate matters a quorum of the body would need to vote upon.
+- Convening of a governing body of a public body for which a quorum is required in order to make a decision or to deliberate toward a decision. - Discussion or deliberation between member about matters a quorum of the body would need to vote upon.
 Johnston v.
 Metro.
 Gov't of Nashville & Davidson Cnty., 320 S.W.3d 299, 303 (Tenn.
 Ct.
 App.
 2009) - "Discuss or Deliberate" = weigh arguments for or against - Doesn't include executive sessions or workshops - Can always have executive session with attorney, but members still cannot discuss or deliberate during executive session